opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 ### 5: Serve the model

+!!! note
-> **NOTE:** You can either serve the model using RHODS Model Serving or use the model straight from MLFlow.
+    You can either serve the model using RHODS Model Serving or use the model straight from MLFlow.
-> We will here show how you serve it with RHODS Model Serving as that scales better for large applications and load.
+    We will here show how you serve it with RHODS Model Serving as that scales better for large applications and load.
-> At the bottom of this section we'll go through how it would look like to use MLFlow instead.
+    At the bottom of this section we'll go through how it would look like to use MLFlow instead.

 To start, go to your RHODS Project and click "Add data connection".
 This data connection connects us to a storage we can load our models from.